SergeTimSoph/Profighter/Client/Profighter.Client/Assets/ThirdParties/Fingers/Readme.txt

 For new Unity Input System package:
 - Define UNITY_INPUT_SYSTEM_V2 in scripting defines in player settings.
 - If you are supporting multiple touch screens/devices, you can set the DeviceId property on your gesture recognizer to limit the gesture to a specific device, or set to 0 for all devices.
+- Make sure you have imported the new input system package and enabled the new input backends (requires Unity restart).

 Fingers script has these properties:
 - Treat mouse pointer/wheel as finger (default is true, useful for testing in the player for some gestures).
 Disable this if you are using Unity Remote or are running on a touch screen like Surface Pro.